collindching/collinching.github.io/_posts/2021-05-08-career-axes.md

 ---
 layout: single
-title: "Axes of growth in my career"
+title: "Career growth axes"
 excerpt: "The current roadmap for my self-driven career learning"
 ---

-In my continuing career education this year, there are three main axes of growth that I want to pursue: data science, machine learning, and product/entrepreneurship.
+In my continuing career education this year, there are three main axes of growth that I want to pursue: data science, software engineering, and product entrepreneurship.
 These are my thoughts on what I'd like to learn, and I'd like to revisit this post in December to evaluate my progress.

 ### Doing data science